Fantastic Universe: Publication history

 Circulation figures for Fantastic Universe are unknown, since at that time circulation figures were not required to be published annually, as they were later.
-After the magazine folded, the publisher entertained plans to publish material bought for the magazine as a one-shot issue to be titled "Summer SF"; however, the issue never appeared.
+After the magazine folded, the publisher entertained plans to publish material bought for the magazine as a one-shot issue to be titled "Summer SF", but the issue never appeared.
 Santesson did later edit an anthology drawn from the magazine, titled The Fantastic Universe Omnibus.